bhav09/bhav09/README.md

 🔭 **I’m currently working on:** Building applications with Genative AI

-💬 **Ask me about:** Python, Machine Learning, Cosmos, jokes and a good playlist🎧
+💬 **Ask me about** Python, Machine Learning, Cosmos, jokes, Foosball, Swimming, Gym and a good playlist🎧

 ⚡ **Fun fact:** 7% of American adults believe that chocolate milk comes from brown cows.